Video: Police and Celtic launch review as five are hurt in Old Firm derby crush

-POLICE launch review after five fans were injured in a crush ahead of the Old Firm clash at Parkhead.
+POLICE have launched a review after five fans were injured in a crush ahead of the Old Firm clash at Parkhead.

 The supporters were understood to have received treatment by first aiders outside Parkhead on Janefield Street in the lead up to the Celtic v Rangers game.